Active Shooter Incident Response

 Provided by Ready Houston

 "Run, Hide, Fight - Surviving an Active Shooter Event" is the video currently recommended by the Department of Homeland Security and the FBI for citizen response to an active shooter incident.
 The video describes the considerations for the three options of running, hiding or fighting a shooter.
 Please note that the video is a dramatic depiction of an active shooter situation in an office setting.
 While the video is not graphic, the emotional, high stress scenario may be upsetting for some viewers.This video is approximately 6 minutes.

 "Shots Fired" Video

 Sonoma State University has purchased a license agreement that allows students, faculty and staff to view an online video about surviving an active shooter situation.
 This is the same video we have been using for all in-person active shooter situations training.

 The Center for Personal Protection and Safety instructional DVD and training program designed to empower students, faculty, and staff with knowledge and strategies for preventing and surviving an active shooter situation.

 “Shots Fired On Campus” provides individual student, faculty and staff members with critical guidance on how to recognize and survive an active shooter situation.

 This 20 minute training video is accessible from any personal or campus computer on the University campus.
 The video is posted on Sonoma State University’s intranet.
 It is not posted on the internet.
-Due to copywrite laws, this video is only allowed to be viewed from on campus.
+Due to copywrite laws, viewers must have a Seawolf account to view the video.